-Shinko Seiwa Leslie Bartholic is the Co-Guiding Teacher of the Mt.
-Diablo Zen Group.
+Shinko Seiwa Leslie Bartholic co-facilitates Mt.
+Diablo Zen Group’s Wednesday evening program.
 She began Zen practice in the early 90s with a Thich Nhat Hanh sitting group and with monthly sittings at Green Gulch Zen Center.
-In 1999, Leslie began practicing at Berkeley Zen Center, where she has held many of traditional Zen temple positions, including serving on the Board of Directors and Practice Committee.
+In 1999, Leslie began practicing at Berkeley Zen Center, where she held many traditional Zen temple positions, including serving on the Board of Directors and Practice Committee.
 She received lay ordination from Sojun Mel Weitsman Roshi in 2002, served as Shuso in 2011, and received lay Entrustment July 10, 2017.

 email Leslie: email@example.com

-Myoho Joshin John Busch is a Zen Priest leading the monthly half day sittings and co-leading the Wednesday evening program with Leslie Bartholic.
-He began his Buddhist practice in college.
-As a Peace Corps volunteer in Thailand he was stationed near Ajahn Chah and practiced at his forest monasteries.
-He continued practice in the U.S. at various temples for a decade in the Theravada tradition.
-His first Zen Teacher was the renowned Tassajara chef Ed Brown, who he studied with for a dozen years.
-The next decade he practiced under Mel Weitsman and Alan Senauke at the Berkeley Zen Center, serving in various temple positions.
-He did a three-month residential practice period (Ango) at Tassajara Zen Mountain Monastery in 2011.
-He was ordained as a Zen Priest in 2015 by Baika Pratt-Heaton and was head student (Shuso) at MDZG in 2016.
-John is trained as a chaplain, hospice caregiver, grief recovery specialist, and home funeral guide.
+Myoho Joshin John Busch is Head Priest of Mt.
+Diablo Zen Group, leading quarterly Saturday Programs and co-leading the Wednesday evening program with Leslie Bartholic.
+As a Peace Corps volunteer in Thailand, he was stationed near Ajahn Chah and practiced at his forest monasteries.
+His first Zen Teacher was the renowned Tassajara chef Kainei Edward Espe Brown-roshi.
+John then trained under Sojun Mel Weitsman-roshi and Hozan Alan Senauke-roshi at the Berkeley Zen Center.
+He entered Tassajara Zen Mountain Monastery in 2011 where he completed a three-month residential practice period (Ango).
+He served as head student (Shuso) at MDZG in 2016 and received Dharma Transmission from Baika Heaton in 2018.
+John is trained as a chaplain, hospice caregiver, Grief Recovery Method™ specialist, and home funeral guide.

 email John: firstname.lastname@example.org